davs3275/sbs/med/collier.md

-4.48 Consider how many physicians are dead that used to knit their brows over their patients; how many astrologers who thought themselves great men by foretelling the death of others ; how many philo- sophers have gone the way of all flesh, after all their learned disputes about dying and immortality; how many warriors, who had knocked so many men's brains out
+4.48 Consider how many physicians are dead that used to knit their brows over their patients; how many astrologers who thought themselves great men by foretelling the death of others ; how many philosophers have gone the way of all flesh, after all their learned disputes about dying and immortality; how many warriors, who had knocked so many men's brains out
-; how many tyrants, who managed the power of life and death with as much insolence, as if themselves had been immortal ; how many cities, i I may say so, have given up the ghost: for in- stance, Helice in Greece, Pompeii and Herculaneum mItaly ; not to mention many besides.
-Do but recol- lect your acquaintance, and here you will find one man closing another's eyes, then he himself is laid out, and this one by another.
+; how many tyrants, who managed the power of life and death with as much insolence, as if themselves had been immortal ; how many cities, i I may say so, have given up the ghost: for instance, Helice in Greece, Pompeii and Herculaneum mItaly ; not to mention many besides.
+Do but recollect your acquaintance, and here you will find one man closing another's eyes, then he himself is laid out, and this one by another.
 And all within a small compass of time.
-In short, mankind are poor trans- itory things!
+In short, mankind are poor transitory things!
 They are one day in the rudiments of life, and almost the next turned to mummy or ashes.
 Your way is therefore to manage this minute in harmony with nature, and part with it cheerfully ;
-and like a ripe olive when you drop, be sure to speak well of the mother that bare you, and make your acknowledgments to the tree that produced you.
+and like a ripe olive when you drop, be sure to speak well of the mother that bare you, and make your acknowledgements to the tree that produced you.

 ---
 4.49 Stand firm like a rock, against which though the waves batter, yet it stands unmoved, and they fall to rest at last.
 How unfortunate has this accident made me, cries such an one!
 Not at all !
 He should rather say.
-What a happy mortal am I for being un- concerned upon this occasion ! for being neither crushed by the present, nor afraid of what is to come.
+What a happy mortal am I for being unconcerned upon this occasion ! for being neither crushed by the present, nor afraid of what is to come.
-The thing might have happened to any other man as well as myself; but for all that, everybody Avould not have been so easy under it.
+The thing might have happened to any other man as well as myself; but for all that, everybody would not have been so easy under it.
 Why then is not the good fortune of the bearing more considerable than the ill fortune of the happening?
 Or, to speak